 A lightweight jacket is one of the true spring essentials, and a worker-style overshirt in cotton twill might be the most versatile option.
 It’s structured enough to feel put-together but relaxed enough to throw on with anything.
 Worn open over a T-shirt, layered with a hoodie, or even buttoned up with tailored trousers, it’s the kind of piece that quietly improves everything else in your wardrobe.
 Stick to classic tones – navy, olive, stone – or opt for a soft pastel to make things feel a little fresher.

-Lightweight down vest
+Lightweight insulated vest

 Sleeves are overrated.
-A down vest gives you warmth where you need it without the bulk of a full jacket, making it perfect for transitional weather.
+A vest gives you warmth where you need it without the bulk of a full jacket, making it perfect for transitional weather.
 It works under a coat on colder mornings, over a sweatshirt when the temperature climbs, and in a pinch, doubles as an impromptu travel pillow.
-Patagonia and The North Face do them well, but if you want something a little more elevated, look to Herno or Ten C for a sleeker take on the staple.
+Patagonia and The North Face do them well, but if you want something a little more elevated, look to WAHTS or Ten C for a sleeker take on the staple.

 Car coat